zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 ### start

-When we call `BaseManager.start` or enter its context manager, it starts a "server" process (lines 34--42), in which `BaseManager._run_server` is executed.
+When we call `BaseManager.start` or enter its context manager, it starts a "server" process (lines 34--42), in which `_run_server` is executed.
-The function `_run_server` creates an instance of the class `BaseManager._Server` (line 70) and eventually starts its infinite service loop (line 79).
+The method `_run_server` (lines 57-79) creates a server object---an instance of the class `BaseManager._Server`---and starts its infinite service loop.

-Importantly, the class attribute (not instance attribute) `BaseManager._registry` is passed into the `_Server` object in the server process (line 36, 70).
-This dict contains info about classes that have been registered with the class `BaseManager`; this is central info telling the `_Server` object what to do with various requests.
+Importantly, the class attribute (not instance attribute!) `BaseManager._registry` is passed to the server object (line 36, 70).
+This dict contains info that has been gathered by calls to the method `register`; this is central info telling the server what to do with various requests.

-How will the `_Server` object in the server process communicate with the `BaseManager` object or other things in the "main" process?
+How will the server communicate with the manager or other things in the client process?
 That will use some inter-process communication mechanisms provided by `multiprocessing.connection` (`BaseManager._Listener` and `BaseManager._Client` on line 21).
-Upon start of the server process, the `BaseManager` object receives the address of the `_Server` object, to be used for future communications.
+Upon start of the server process, the manager receives the address of the server, to be used for future communications.
-(Line 73: the server process sends the address; line 45: the `BaseManager` object receives the address.)
+(Line 73: the server process sends the address; line 45: the manager receives it.)
+In future communicates, the server often includes its address in the response.

 ### register

 `BaseManager.register` (line 110) is used to register a class that we intend to use in the server process and talk to from other processes.
-This method accepts several (optional) parameters, each representing a whole lot of info that we are not able to clearly explain before seeing concrete applications.
+This method accepts several optional parameters including `callable`, `proxytype`, `exposed`, `method_to_typeid`, and `create_method`, each representing a whole lot of info that we are not able to clearly explain before seeing concrete applications.

-`typeid` is a unique name of the class.
+`typeid` is a unique identifier for the class.
 Usually this is the name of the class.
-For example, to register the class `Doubler`, we can use `typeid="Doubler"`.
+For example, to register the class `Magnifier`, we can use `typeid="Magnifier"`.

-`callable` is to be used to create an object of the said class (which is represented by `typeid`), given other parameters as appropriate.
-For example, `callable=Doubler` (the class object) is a natural choice.
-If `callable` is `None`, an object will be created in some way without a final call to a "definitive" function (such as a class object).
-See `Server.create` ([Server], lines 226--232).
+`callable` is to be used to create an object of the said class, given other parameters as appropriate.
+For example, `callable=Magnifier` (the class object) is a natural choice.
+If `callable` is `None`, an object will be created in some way without a final call to a "definitive" function.
+(See `Server.create` in section [Server], lines 226--232).

 Why is that?
-Well, although we say "register a class", named by `typeid`, it does not have to be only one type. `typeid` is just a name; it could represent different things in different situations, and the right "thing" could be created by code in flexible ways.

-We register something, whose type is labeled by `typeid`, to be created in the server process.
-In other processes, this thing will be represented by a "proxy".
+Well, we talk about "class" mainly for ease of explanation.
+The subject of registration does not have to be a class.
+In any case, the server uses this `typeid` to loate the registration info and decide how to proceed.

-The particular callable that will be used to create this proxy object is given by the parameter `proxytype`, which may be a class object or a function.
+Once we create something in ther server according to the registred `typeid` and represent the thing in other processes by a "proxy", the particular callable that will be used to create this proxy object is given by the parameter `proxytype`, which may be a class or a function.
 If not provided, a generic `AutoProxy` will be used (lines 118-119).
-This parameter is used in lines 139-142.

-`exposed` is a list (or tuple) of method names of the registered class that should be made callable via its proxy.
-This info is saved in the registry (line 131) and passed to the server process.
-If `exposed` is `None` and `proxytype` is `None` (hence `proxytype` will assume `AutoProxy`, per lines 118-119), then a `None` is saved in the registry (line 121, 131).
-Well, this does not mean no method will be exposed on the proxy!
-When a proxy object is created, it receives an argument `exposed`, which is *not* this `None`, but rather is a value returned from the server process (lines 138-142).
-That value turns out to be all the "public" methods of our class as determined by the function `public_methods` ([Helpers], lines 57).
+`exposed` is a tuple of method names of the registered class that should be made callable via its proxy.
+This info is saved in the registry and passed to the server process.
+If `exposed` is `None` and is not available from `proxytype`, then a `None` is saved in the registry (line 121, 131).
+For sure, this does not mean no method will be exposed on the proxy!
+When a proxy object is created, it receives an argument `exposed`, which is *not* this `None`, but rather is a value returned from the server (lines 138-142).
+That value turns out to be all the "public" methods of the target object as determined by the function `public_methods` ([Helpers], lines 57).

 In our example program, we have seen the public method `scale` is automatically provided by the proxy.

-The parameter `method_to_typeid` supports yet another special need.
 Usually, when we call an "exposed" method on the proxy, the corresponding method on the real object in the server process is called; a value (or "object", as is everything in Python) is created, pickled up, and sent back to us; we get it, unpickle it, and go ahead use it; the original value in the server process is garbage collected, since it is mission completed.
 However, if an exposed method intends to create some object in the server process, let it stay there, and return a proxy to us, we need `method_to_typeid` to describe this.
 Specifically, `method_to_typeid` is a dict with method names as keys and registered `typeid`s as values.
-For example, suppose our example class `Magnifier` has a method called `spawn` that returns another `Magnifier` instance, and we want this spawned object to stay in the server process and be used through a proxy of itself, we will use `method_to_typeid={'spawn': 'Magnifier'}`.
+For example, suppose our example class `Magnifier` has a method called `spawn` that returns another `Magnifier` instance, and we want this spawned object to stay in the server and be used through a proxy of itself, we will use `method_to_typeid={'spawn': 'Magnifier'}`.

+### object creation

-Finally, the parameter `create_method` determines whether to create a method on `BaseManager` for creating an instance of the registered class in the server process, and giving us a proxy for it (lines 135-147).
+Finally, the parameter `create_method` dictates whether to add a method to `BaseManager` for creating an instance of the registered class in the server process, and giving us a proxy for it (lines 135-147).
 This method is named after `typeid` (lines 146-147).
 In our example program, we used `manager.Magnifier(...)` ([Magnifier] lines 21, 27); that is the created method at work.

 Let's take a look at how this method is defined (lines 136-145).

-First, it calls `BaseManager._create` (lines 97-107), which talks to the server process to create an object according to `typeid`, and returns a `Token`---containing address, ID, that sort of info useful for finding the object in the server process, as well as `exposed`---a tuple of method names to be made available on the proxy.
+First, it calls `_create` (lines 97-107), which talks to the server to create an object according to `typeid`, and returns a `Token`---containing address, ID, that sort of info needed for finding the object in the server, as well as `exposed`---a tuple of method names to be made available on the proxy.

 Second, a proxy object is created (lines 139-142).
-For now, it suffices to note that the proxy gets the token, the list of exposed methods, and a reference to the `BaseManager` object itself (`manager=self`).
-Third, a request is sent to the server process to decrement the object's reference count by 1 (lines 143-144).
-(The maintenance of ref count is a trick subject that we have to defer to a later section.)
+For now, it suffices to note that the proxy gets the token, the names of exposed methods, and a reference to the manager itself.

+Third, a request is sent to the server to decrement the target object's reference count by 1 (lines 143-144).
+(The maintenance of ref count is a subject for the next article.)

 Finally, the method returns the proxy object.

-Whew!
-Nice and easy!

 Did you notice that `create_method` is `True` by default?
-That means, it can be `False`.
+That is, it could be `False`.
 You may wonder, when do we ever not want this method?
-Well, there are situations where this method is not meaningful.
-We may see examples in the next blog post.
+Yes, there are situations where this method is not meaningful.
+Consider this: a method of a registered class may return a proxy-ed object, and another registration specifies how this return value should be handled.

-Besides `_create`, several other methods, including `connect`, `_debug_info`, and `_number_of_objects` also communicate with the server process.
-We'll refer back to the following code listing when we go over the server code in the next sections.

 ## Server